Color-Kat/chatix/readme.md

 # Chatix

-React and node.js chat application powered by socket.io
+React and node.js chat application powered by socket.io.
+Designed for mobile.